Gnostic Christianity-for me

 We chart (plan) incarnations to learn and perfect our soul.
 We decide how many lives we want to have, and what lessons will need to learn for each go 'round.

 We believe in Mother and Father God.
-The same but male and female aspects. imagine the yin/yang symbol. it is one symbol but 2 aspects create the whole.
+The same but male and female aspects. imagine the yin/yang symbol. it is one symbol but 2 aspects Wink create the whole.

 To us the trinity is Mother, Father, and White light of the Holy Spirit